joshed-io/reveal-hugo/README.md

 theme = "moon"
 ```

-## Injecting HTML
+## Adding HTML to the page

-If you need to add something to the HTML page, just override the empty partial that lives at `layouts/partials/reveal-hugo/body.html`.
-This partial is injected into the page just before the closing of the body tag.
-Common uses would be to add custom CSS or JS to the page.
+If you need to add something to the HTML page, just override one or both of the empty partials that live at `layouts/partials/reveal-hugo/body.html` and `layouts/partials/reveal-hugo/head.html`.
+These partial are injected into the page just before the closing of the body and head tags respectively.
+Common uses would be to add custom CSS or JavaScript to your presentation.

 ### Add a Reveal.js presentation to an existing Hugo site